FAC7/READMEs/week6/good-goodconsole/README.md

 ```

 The `log: '*'` means good-console will output all log events.
 You can specify
-log types such as errors in the form of tags `log: [error]`.
+log types such as errors in the form of tags `log: ['error']`.
 The reporter key
 tells good which reporter to use.
 The events key will tell good which events
 to pass to the good-console.
 You can use multiple reporters by adding another
 object in the reporters array.
 This must include the reporter and events keys